jootse84/jootse84.github.io/_posts/2017-03-19-lsh-for-finding-document-similarity.md

 - The **bear** shit in the woods.
 - I can't **bear** this shit.

 Both sentences are syntactically quite similar but semantically different.
-The word *bear* has a different connotation in each sentence; in the first one we can link the interpretation of 'bear' with 'animal' or 'dangerous' while in the second one we can link it with words like 'action' or 'upset'.
+The word *bear* has a different connotation in each sentence; in the first one we can link the interpretation of 'bear' with 'animal' or 'dangerous' while in the second one we can link it with words like 'handle' or 'upset'.

 ![alt lsh]({{ site.url }}/assets/images/lsh_post/bear.jpg)